On this page...

 Roosevelt chose such an idea, the thief stealing things would not hurt him, he just chose the right to make himself not sad.

 And there are many people in our lives who are not proactive and give up their right to choose.
-For example, when you were in school, you gave up studying a subject because you didn’t like a teacher, and you left the choice to the teacher.
+For example, when you were in school, you gave up studying a subject because you didn’t like the teacher, and you left the choice to the teacher.

 Stephen Covey said, "You have to be able to insist that you have a choice, and there are four things to support this matter, self-awareness, imagination, conscience, and independent will."
 With these four things, you can really do it Do not waive the right to choose.